mwrynn/tntgen/README.md

 javac 17.0.10
 ```
 #### GIT
-You can install Git from [here](https://git-scm.com/downloads)
+You can download Git from [here](https://git-scm.com/downloads).
+Then install it.

 #### MAVEN
-You can install Maven from [here](https://maven.apache.org/download.cgi).
+You can download Maven from [here](https://maven.apache.org/download.cgi).
+Then install it.

 ### Running TNTGEN:
 1. Clone this code repository by entering in your command prompt/terminal: